 - Examining thermostat settings

-- Cleaning and greasing internal components
+- Cleaning and oiling internal components

-- Examining system shutdown and startup controls
+- Examining system shutdown and startup procedures

-Check Windows and Doors for Cracks
+3. Check Windows and Doors for Leaks

 Here’s one test that Hughes advises.